Bellevue African Opportunities (Lux)

 Investment Focus

 The fund’s aim is to achieve capital growth in the long term.
-The Fund invests primarily in listed companies operating out of the emerging markets of Africa.
+The fund invests primarily in listed companies operating out of the emerging markets of Africa.
 These are mainly countries in Northern Africa and the Sub-Sahara that are benefiting from progressive structural change, economic reforms, Show moreShow less

 Investment suitability & Risk